ehmry/nixpkgs/doc/languages-frameworks/nim.section.md

 All parameters from `stdenv.mkDerivation` function are still supported.
 The following are specific to `buildNimPackage`:

+* `nimBackend ? "c"`: Backend build language.
+This overrides the `backend` option in Nimble files.
 * `nimBinOnly ? false`: If `true` then build only the programs listed in the Nimble file in the packages sources.
 * `nimbleFile`: Specify the Nimble file location of the package being built